bingchen-liu/COMSW4995-Quickdraw-Kaggle-Challenge/README.md

 This is the codes we used for the COMSW4994 class project/Google Quick Draw!
 Kaggle challenge.

-The codes are adapted from 'beluga' on Kaggle Kernel with modifications.
+Some codes are adapted from participants on Kaggle, as indicated in the python files.

 Kudos to Raghavendra Kotikalapudi who has created this master-piece for ResNet construction: https://github.com/raghakot/keras-resnet